 On a parallel note, you can view the interesting timeline of the history of MDMA and how scientists eventually won the war that was waged against it by the DEA on Here.

-In other similar experiments conducted by psychiatrist Oscar Janiger starting in 1954
+In other similar experiments conducted by psychiatrist Oscar Janiger

-and continuing for seven years, LSD was given to over 100 professional artists to measure
+starting in 1954 and continuing for seven years, LSD was given to over 100 professional artists to measure its effects on their artistic output and creative ability |

 Decades after these early experiments, we now know much more about psychedelics as well as about the human mind.
 Today, psychedelics practically treat anxiety associated with life-threatening illnesses, advanced-stage cancer and PTSD, end of life, even OCD and managing cluster headaches.
 And that’s exactly what MAPS have been doing with their clinical psychedelic therapy.

 After watching the tests, you may agree with me that it is somewhat absurd how much they knew of the great potential of psychedelics at the time, yet the U.S government still made it illegal.
-Obviously, they never wanted smooth, cheaper remedies.
+It seems they never wanted smooth, cheaper remedies.
 So, they demonised all psychedelics while pumping billions into Big Pharma, who do not seem to be in the business to create cures, but rather to create customers.

-On a lighter note, the following videos are of two other LSD experiments involving US and British soldiers.
+On a lighter note, the next videos are of two other LSD experiments involving US and British soldiers.
 Even though they are funny to watch today many decades later, but once again, one is compelled to note that ingesting LSD in such set and setting may have not been the best of experiences for the soldiers; even compared to, say, the housewife and the artist.
 One thing for sure, these tests were not as intellectually stimulating.
 Besides, there sure must be some kind of pressure being young soldiers tripping for the first time in front of their superiors.

 As mentioned, however, this wasn’t even the 60s yet and, again, no one really knew much about these mind-manifesting substances.
 So it was all about experimenting.
 Enjoy the hilarity.